Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: Results

 We now turn to our results for the response of the two-dimensional XY model to various twists in the boundary conditions.
-Figure \ref{fig_stiffcompare} shows the helicity modulus $\rho_s$ as a function of temperature for three different cases, viz., an infinitesimal twist, a twist of $\Theta=\pi/6$, and a twist of $\Theta=\pi$.
+Figure \ref{fig_stiffcompare}(a) shows the helicity modulus $\rho_s(\Theta)$ as a function of temperature for an infinitesimal twist as well as a twist of $\Theta=\pi/6$.

 For the infinitesimal twist, $\rho_s$ is measured in the untwisted system via eq.\ (\ref{eq:infinitesimal_stiffness}).
-For the finite twists, $\rho_s$ is obtained from the free energy difference between simulations with twisted and untwisted boundary conditions, as explained in Sec.\ \ref{sec:MC}.
+For a finite twist, $\rho_s$ is obtained from the free energy difference between simulations with twisted and untwisted boundary conditions, as explained in Sec.\ \ref{sec:MC}.
 The resulting $\rho_s$ values for the infinitesimal twist and $\Theta=\pi/6$ agree within their statistical errors, giving us additional confidence in our numerical approach.

 The helicity modulus curves can be used to find the critical temperature.
 In the thermodynamic limit, $\rho_s$ vanishes in the disordered phase whereas it is nonzero in the quasi long-range ordered phase.
 The BKT transition is marked by a universal jump in $\rho_s$.
 Using the Kosterlitz-Nelson relation, $T_c$ can be identified by the intersection of the infinite-system $\rho_s$ vs.\ $T$ curve with a straight line of slope $2/\pi$ \cite{nelson1977universal}.
 As the correlation length increases exponentially for $T \rightarrow T_c$ at a BKT transition, finite-size corrections take a logarithmic form.
 Thus, $T_c$ is found by extrapolating $T^*(L)$, the temperature at which the $\rho_s$ vs.\ $T$ curve for size $L$ intersects the line of slope $2/\pi$, according to